Left the Unit in 2022

-Emma currently works as a Research Associate within the Population Health Interventions research programme since November 2019.
-Her research focuses on evaluating population level built environment and policy interventions in relation to physical activity.
+Emma worked as a Research Associate within the Population Health Interventions research programme from November 2019 until August 2022.
+Her research focused on evaluating population level built environment and policy interventions in relation to physical activity.

-Emma’s current research focuses on the policy processes involved in planning and implementing built environment interventions to promote walking and cycling.
-In collaboration with Durham University, she will be conducting a process evaluation of environmental and policy interventions around schools to increase active travel using ethnographic methods.
-She will also be assisting with the evaluation of ICAN-Northstowe, a feasibility study of delivering financial incentives to promote walking, cycling and public transport use in a new housing development.
+Emma’s research focused on the policy processes involved in planning and implementing built environment interventions to promote walking and cycling.
+In collaboration with Durham University, she conducted a process evaluation of environmental and policy interventions around schools to increase active travel using ethnographic methods.
+She also assisted with the evaluation of ICAN-Northstowe, a feasibility study of delivering financial incentives to promote walking, cycling and public transport use in a new housing development.
 She has also recently had the opportunity to be involved in the Soft Drinks Industry Levy evaluation.
-Throughout her time at the unit, Emma has led and contributed to numerous systematic reviews and evidence syntheses.
+Throughout her time at the unit, Emma led and contributed to numerous systematic reviews and evidence syntheses.

 Background and experience